-In partnership with Tsinghua University and with support from the Harvard China Fund, PIFS organized an executive education event in Beijing for senior Chinese regulatory officials on June 9-10, 2018.
+In partnership with Tsinghua University, PIFS organized a regulatory training event in Beijing for senior Chinese regulatory officials on May 23-24, 2019.

-The event was entitled, “Enhancing China’s Financial System and Regulatory Efficiency,” and was attended by more than 150 government officials, industry representatives and academics.
+The event was entitled, “Opening China’s Financial Markets and Regulatory Efficiency,” and was attended by more than 150 government officials, industry representatives and academics.

-The sessions covered the regulation of financial technology, Trump financial regulatory reforms, supervision of financial firms in conditions of uncertainty, and reflections on the 10th anniversary of the financial crisis.
+The sessions covered the regulation of financial technology, Trump financial regulatory reforms, macro-prudential tools, and regulation of the opening Chinese capital market.

 PIFS intends to continue to further the policy dialogue between the U.S. and China by bringing former U.S. policymakers and U.S. academics to China to educate Chinese regulators and vice-versa.